 “Now in the twenty and fourth day of this month the children of Israel were assembled with fasting, and with sackclothes, and earth upon them.”
 Nehemiah 9:1

 Fasting, wearing sackcloths (made of material like burlap) and sprinkling earth (dust) on the head were public signs of sorrow and repentance.
 The Hebrews practiced open confession, admitting their sins to one another.
-Reading and studying God’s word takes precedence over confession because it is in the Word of God that we are shown where we are sinning.
-Honest confession comes before worship because we cannot have a right relationship with God if we keep certain sins from him.
+Reading and studying God’s word takes precedence over confession because it is the Word of God that we are shown where we are sinning.
+The honest confession comes before worship because we cannot have a right relationship with God if we keep certain sins from him.

 “And I set my face unto the Lord God, to seek by prayer and supplications, with fasting, and sackcloth, and ashes: and I prayed unto the Lord my God, and made my confession, and said, O Lord, the great and dreadful God, keeping the covenant and mercy to them that love him, and to them that keep his commandments; we have sinned, and have committed iniquity, and have done wickedly, and have rebelled, even by departing from thy precepts and from thy judgments: Neither have we hearkened unto thy servants the prophets, which spake in thy name to our kings, our princes, and our fathers, and to all the people of the land.
 O Lord, righteousness belongeth unto thee, but unto us confusion of faces, as at this day; to the men of Judah, and to the inhabitants of Jerusalem, and unto all Israel, that are near, and that are far off, through all the countries whither thou hast driven them, because of their trespass that they have trespassed against thee.”
 Daniel 9:3-7